response-interop/interface/README.md

 Implementors desiring a reason phrase are encouraged to add one approriate for the status code, perhaps in their `sendResponse()` logic.

+### Why is _ResponseStruct_ not self-sending?

+The majority of researched projects (9/13) have a `send()` method, or its equivalent, directly on their response objects.
+The remainder place the sending logic somewhere outside the response object itself.

+Earlier versions of Response-Interop defined a _ResponseStruct_ method called `sendResponse()` for sending the response.
+However, private review indicated that a struct-like object ought not to have methods on it.

+With that in mind, Response-Interop separates the sending logic to another interface, _ResponseSenderService_.
+This keeps the _ResponseStruct_ more struct-like, composed only of properties.

 ### Why not put the _ResponseHeadersCollection_ methods directly on the _ResponseStruct_?